pdefusco/JupyterDash_CML/README.md

 In this tutorial you will gain exposure to two JupyterDash use cases:

-1. Notebook "1_jupyterdash_interactive": start a JupyterDash webserver in external mode and benefit from its notebook support capabilities.
+1. Notebook "1_jupyterdash_interactive": start a JupyterDash webserver in external mode and benefit from its Jupyter Notebook support capabilities.

+2. Python script "1B_jupyterdash_workbench_editor": start a JupyterDash webserver in external mode using the Workbench editor.

-2. Notebook "2_jupyterdash_apiv2_cicd": more easily prototype and deploy your Dash Apps to Production as CML Analytic Applications.
+3. Notebook "2_jupyterdash_apiv2_cicd": more easily prototype and deploy your Dash Apps to Production as CML Analytic Applications.

 ## Requirements